kkdai/linebot-adk-practice/README.md

 ## Features

-- Text message processing using AI models (Google ADK or Google Gemini)
+- Text message processing using AI models (Google ADK with Google Gemini)
+- Multi-agent architecture:
+  - A general agent for creative plan suggestions (e.g., dating plans) using Google Search.
+  - A specialized agent for stock market queries (prices, performance, changes).
-- Support for function calling with custom tools
+- Support for function calling with custom tools for each agent.
-- Integration with LINE Messaging API
+- Integration with LINE Messaging API.
-- Built with FastAPI for high-performance async processing
+- Built with FastAPI for high-performance async processing.
-- Containerized with Docker for easy deployment
+- Containerized with Docker for easy deployment.

 ## Technologies Used